camunda/camunda-platform/README.md

 - Optimize: [http://localhost:8083](http://localhost:8083)
 - Identity: [http://localhost:8084](http://localhost:8084)
 - Elasticsearch: [http://localhost:9200](http://localhost:9200)

+KeyCloak is used to manage users.
+Here you can log in with the user `admin` and password `admin`
 - KeyCloak: [http://localhost:18080](http://localhost:18080)

 The workflow engine Zeebe is available using gRPC at `localhost:26500`.